symfony/symfony-docs/_build/maintainer_guide.rst

 Merging Process
 ~~~~~~~~~~~~~~~

-At first it's common to make mistakes and merge things badly.
+At first, it's common to make mistakes and merge things badly.
 Don't worry.
 This
 has happened to all of us and we've always been able to recover from any mistake.

 Step 1: Select the right branch to merge